dwjohnston/filter-carousel/README.md

 ## Some notes:

 - Uses [react-slick](https://react-slick.neostack.com/) for the carousel
-- I've prioritised getting the functionality complete over making it look good.
+- I've prioritised getting the functionality complete over making it look exactly like the .sketch image.
 - Font-awesome for the location icon.